cerebral-legacy/cerebral-website/app/markdown/doc_creating_actions.md

 - **input** represents the initial payload (object) passed into the signal.
 Any outputs from an action will be merged and passed as input to the next action
 - **state** has methods for changing and getting the state of your application
 - **output** can pass a payload (object) that will be merged with the current input, allowing the next action(s) to use it.
-Asynchronous actions requires you to call an output to move on to the next action
+Asynchronous actions require you to call an output to move on to the next action
 - **services** allows you to do side effects like HTTP and other things.
 Use of services is also tracked and presented by the debugger

 ### Changing state